AdiY10/AppLearner/README.md

-# AppLearner- WIP
+# AppLearner - WIP

-This project targets the problem of accurately estimating resource requirements for workloads running over Red Hat OpenShift Container Platform and adjusting these estimations during the course of application execution.
-For a majority of real-life applications, it is notoriously difficult to manually estimate the patterns of resource consumption and thus to tune the pod CPU/memory requirements accordingly to avoid under- and overutilization.
-While there are attempts to solve this problem by on-the-fly monitoring and adaptively scaling pods when changes are detected, these solutions could be inefficient when the application behavior is highly dynamic.
-Instead, AppLearner is proactively defining the provisioning plan for an application by learning and predicting its resource consumption patterns over time.
+AppLearner is a project that addresses the challenge of accurately estimating resource requirements for workloads running on the Red Hat OpenShift Container Platform.
+The project aims to adjust these estimations during the course of application execution to avoid under- and overutilization.
+For many real-life applications, manually estimating resource consumption patterns and tuning pod CPU and memory requirements accordingly can be difficult.
+Existing solutions that adaptively scale pods based on on-the-fly monitoring can be inefficient when dealing with highly dynamic application behavior.
+Instead, AppLearner takes a proactive approach by defining a provisioning plan for an application through learning and predicting its resource consumption patterns over time.
+To accomplish this, the project utilizes time-series CPU/Memory usage data provided by Prometheus to learn and forecast future resource usage.

-We will use time-series CPU/Memory usage data provided by Prometheus to learn and forecast future resource usage.
+## Background

-## Background:
+### Kubernetes (K8)

-K8 is an open source software that manages, automates, deploys and hosts containerized applications.
+Kubernetes is an open-source software platform used for managing, automating, deploying, and hosting containerized applications.
+It provides a robust framework for managing containerized workloads and services, making it easier to scale, update, and maintain applications in a distributed environment.

-#### What is a K8 Cluster-
+### Kubernetes Cluster

-A Kubernetes cluster is a set of node machines for running containerized applications.
-If you’re running Kubernetes, you’re running a cluster.
+A Kubernetes cluster is a collection of node machines that are responsible for running containerized applications.
+When working with Kubernetes, you operate within the context of a cluster.
+The cluster manages the deployment and execution of your applications, ensuring high availability and scalability.

-#### What is a K8 Node-
+### Kubernetes Node

-Nodes are comprised of physical or virtual machines on the cluster that run the pods; these “worker” machines have everything necessary to run your application containers, including the container runtime and other critical services.
+A Kubernetes node refers to a physical or virtual machine within a cluster that runs pods.
+Pods are the smallest deployable units of the Kubernetes ecosystem, representing one or more containers running together.
+Nodes provide the necessary resources and services to execute your application containers, including the container runtime and other essential components.

-#### What is a K8 Pod-
+### Kubernetes Pod

-This is essentially the smallest deployable unit of the Kubernetes ecosystem.
-A pod specifically represents a group of one or more containers running together on your cluster.
+A Kubernetes pod is the fundamental unit of execution in Kubernetes.
+It represents a group of one or more containers that are deployed together on a cluster.
+Pods enable co-location and communication between containers within the same logical application.
+Each pod has its own unique IP address and shares the same network namespace, allowing containers within a pod to communicate with each other using localhost.

-#### What is a K8 Container-
+### Kubernetes Container

-Each container that you run is repeatable; the standardization from having dependencies included means that you get the same behavior wherever and wherever you run it. consists of an entire runtime environment of a task.
-Such as the application code, needed libraries and more.
+A Kubernetes container is a lightweight, standalone, and executable software package that includes everything needed to run a specific task or application.
+Containers provide a consistent runtime environment by bundling the application code, dependencies, libraries, and configuration files together.
+They offer portability and reproducibility, ensuring consistent behavior regardless of the underlying infrastructure.

-#### What is a K8 Namespace-
+### Kubernetes Namespace

-A virtual cluster.
-Namespaces allow Kubernetes to manage multiple clusters (for multiple teams or projects) within the same physical cluster.
+In Kubernetes, a namespace is a virtual cluster that provides a scope for resources.
+Namespaces allow you to logically divide a physical cluster into multiple virtual clusters, making it easier to manage and organize your applications.
+Each namespace has its own set of resources, such as pods, services, and configuration, providing isolation and separation between different teams or projects within the same physical cluster.

-### Prometheus:
+## Prometheus

-Prometheus is an open-source monitoring system.
-Prometheus uses Kubernetes and collects time-series data on running pods, nodes and more.
-The collected metrics are CPU usage, Memory usage.
-The data collected gives the users an apprehensive insight into their applications whilst providing real-time metrics that would help them problem-solve.
+Prometheus is an open-source monitoring system widely used in the Kubernetes ecosystem.
+It collects time-series data on various aspects of a Kubernetes cluster, including running pods, nodes, and more.
+Prometheus gathers metrics such as CPU usage and memory usage, providing real-time insights into the performance and health of applications.
+This data helps users troubleshoot issues, optimize resource allocation, and gain a comprehensive understanding of their applications' behavior.